-- Undertake a critical analysis of the project's logframe indicators and targets, assess how "SMART" the midterm and end-of-project targets are (Specific, Measurable, Attainable, Relevant, Timebound), and suggest specific amendments/revisions to the targets and indicators as necessary. - Are the project's objectives and outcomes or components clear, practical, and feasible within its time frame? - Examine if progress so far has led to, or could in the future catalyse beneficial development effects (i.e. income generation, gender equality and women's empowerment, improved governance etc...) that should be included in the project results framework and monitored on an annual basis. - Ensure broader development and gender aspects of the project are being monitored effectively.
-Develop and recommend SMART 'development' indicators, including sex-disaggregated indicators and indicators that capture development benefits.
+- Are the project's objectives and outcomes or components clear, practical, and feasible within its time frame? - Examine if progress so far has led to or could in the future catalyze beneficial development effects (i.e. income generation, gender equality and women's empowerment, improved governance etc...) that should be included in the project results framework and monitored on an annual basis. - Ensure broader development and gender aspects of the project are being monitored effectively.
+Develop and recommend SMART 'development' indicators, including sexdisaggregated indicators and indicators that capture development benefits.